OpenFn/docs/docs/deploy/options.md

    using the cloud hosted offering while determining fit and value.
 (It's a more secure, less expensive, and faster way to prove out the value and viability of the solution itself.)
-2. While the first phase is running, **assess the value and beging preparations**:
+2. While the first phase is running, **assess the value and begin preparations**:
    1. Assess the **value of the solution** itself—is it solving the problems you thought it would?
-   2. Asses your **data residency requirements**—do you need to run this soltuion in country?
+   2. Asses your **data residency requirements**—do you need to run this solution in country?
    3. Assess your team’s technical **DevOps capacity**—how are other local deployments of DPGs going?
    4. Assess your countries computing, storage, and networking